 Short-term personnel benefit obligations are measured on an undiscounted basis and are expensed as the related service is provided.
-A liability is recognized for the amount expected to be paid under short-term cash bonus or profit-sharing plans if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee, and the obligation can be estimated reliably.
-The Company recognizes as a liability the undiscounted amount of the estimated costs related to annual leave expected to be paid in exchange for the employee's service for the period completed.
+A liability is recognized for the amount expected to be paid under short-term cash bonus or profit-sharing plans if the Group has a present legal or constructive obligation to pay this amount as a result of past service provided by the personnel and the obligation can be estimated reliably.
+The Group recognizes as a liability the undiscounted amount of the expenses for annual paid leave that is expected to be paid to personnel for the services provided during and prior to the reporting period.